The Tokyo Honeymoon Guide for an Unforgettable Escape

 • James has lived in London, Tokyo and New York; and has traveled to almost every corner of the world.

-Updated Aug 09, 2022
+Updated Apr 09, 2024

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-Japan is known as the "Land of the Rising Sun," an ultimate honeymoon escape for couples who want food, culture and splendid sunrises.
-You may be tempted to explore the length and breadth of the country via JR (Japan Rail) Pass, or you may choose to keep things solely in the capital, an 11-hour nonstop flight from the West Coast.
-Tokyo will more than suffice even the most ambitious of itineraries.
-Regardless of the route, come with an openness to savor something new every day, place trust in the kindness of strangers, and be aware that you could both be leaving a piece of your hearts behind.
+Honeymooning in Japan, or the "Land of the Rising Sun," is the ultimate honeymoon escape for couples who want amazing food, culture and splendid sunrises.
+You may be tempted to explore the length and breadth of the country via JR (Japan Rail) Pass, or you may choose to keep things solely in the capital, which is an 11-hour nonstop flight from the West Coast.

 It's a well-known fact that Tokyo has one of the world's lowest crime rates, meaning you can visit its myriad of attractions with little to no fear of theft or personal safety.
 The public transit system is fast, clean, and efficient.
 Any issues are met with support from locals who seem, universally, to want to help when asked.
 In fact, you may be overwhelmed with the lengths some will go to assist strangers.
 And yes, your faith in humanity will be restored.

-The Best Hotels and Resorts in Tokyo for a Honeymoon
+Best Tokyo Honeymoon Hotels and Resorts

 Spa in Luxury Hotel Aman Tokyo